Principal Investigator:

 Email: mojuez@umich.edu

-B.E., Materials Science and Engineering, Wuhan University of Technology, 2014-2018
+B.S.E., Materials Science and Engineering, University of Michigan, 2019-2023

 Email: yanjunlv@umich.edu